A reader in the margin

 Philosophy

 "I lost the thread here."
-"Who's speaking?"
-"This twist is really compelling."
-Notes appear in the margin like a reader's honest reactions — never as commands.
+"Who's speaking in this paragraph?"
+"This twist really landed."
+Notes arrive the way a thoughtful first reader's reactions would — never as instructions or scores.

 What Scholiaste is not